Stuffed Martin’s Goose

 - 3 tablespoons of corn starch

-1. Before you start roasting your goose in the oven, make some holes with toothpicks (in the places in the picture below,) so that the fat can run out.
-You need to repeat this, from time to time, during the cooking process.
+1. Before you start roasting your Goose in the oven, use toothpicks to make some holes in the goose (in the places shown in the picture below) for the fat to run out.
+You will need to repeat making holes from time to time, during the cooking process.

-3. A goose has a lot of fat.
-Make sure to scoop out the fat with a ladle.
-Don’t throw away the fat.
+3. A Goose has a lot of fat.
+Scoop out the fat with a ladle.
+Do not throw the fat away.
 It will harden in the refrigerator and you can use it for cooking.
-Or, spread it on a piece of fresh bread—seasoned with some salt and pepper.
+Or, you can do what the Germans do; spread the fat on a piece of fresh bread and season with some salt and pepper.

 Cover the prunes with water and let them soak for about an hour.
-Take them out, dry with a paper towel, and dice.
+Take them out of the water, dry with a kitchen paper towel, and dice.
 Dice the apples and onions.
 Remove and save the seeds from the pomegranate.
 Cut the bread in small pieces.
 Chop the marjoram and parsley.

-Heat up the oil in a big pan and saute the diced onions and they are transparent.
-(If you like, you can now add the diced goose liver and heart to it).
+Heat the oil in a frying pan and sauté the diced onions until they become transparent.
+(If you like, you can now add the diced goose liver and heart to the pan).
 Add the fruits and stir it with a cooking spoon for about 3–5 minutes.
-Remove the pan from heat and let it cool down.
+Remove the pan from the heat and let it cool down.

-Add the marjoram, parsley, egg, salt, and pepper to it and mix.
+Add the marjoram, parsley, egg, salt, and pepper, and mix.

-Take out the giblets (which are usually inside the goose wrapped in paper).
-Wash the goose under running water—both inside and out.
-Dry with a paper towel.
+Take out the giblets (they are usually inside the goose wrapped in paper).
+Wash the goose under running water, both inside and out.
+Dry with a kitchen paper towel.
 Rub the goose with salt, pepper, and marjoram.
-Fill the goose with the stuffing and sew the back and the front of the goose with a darning needle using a cotton thread.
+Fill the goose with the stuffing.
+Sew the back and the front of the goose with a darning needle using a cotton thread.
 Bind the wings close to the body, otherwise, they will burn.

-Place your goose with the breast down in a roasting pan and add the water.
-Cut celery, leaks, carrots, and onions and spread it in your pan.
+Place your goose with the breast down in a roasting pan and add water.
+Cut celery, leaks, carrots, and onions, and spread it in your roasting pan.
 Add salt and pepper.

-After 1 ½ hours cooking time, turn the heat up to 200°C (400°F) and turn the goose over once more with breast side down.
-Let it cook covered for another hour.
+After 1 ½ hours cooking time, turn the heat up to 200°C (400°F) and turn the goose over once more breast side down.
+Let it cook for another hour.

-After the stuffed Martin’s goose has been cooking for 2 ½ hours, turn up the heat to 225°C (425°F) and roast the goose uncovered for another 30 minutes—turning the goose over after 15 minutes.
+When the Stuffed Martin’s Goose has been cooking for 2 ½ hours, turn up the heat again to 225°C (425°F) and roast the goose uncovered for another 30 minutes, turning the goose over after 15 minutes.